List of Trinidad and Tobago Carnival character costumes

 A wide variety of costumes (called "mas") depicting traditional Trinidadian Carnival characters are seen throughout the Trinidad and Tobago Carnival.
-After emancipation in 1838, freed slaves combined African culture with colonial influence to create characters that parodied the upper-class customs and costumes of Carnival.
-Over the years, characters would rise and drop in popularity, and many became overshadowed by more modern, "bikini and bead," costumes.
+After emancipation in 1838, freed slaves combined African masking culture with French colonial influence to create characters that parodied the upper-class customs and costumes of Carnival.
+The costumes made by recently free people "poke fun at the original French plantocracy..."
+During slavery on the islands, French and English colonists did not allow enslaved and mixed-race people to partake in carnival, resulting in people of color to have carnivals in their communities.

+In its early history, carnival in Trinidad and Tobago was a form of resistance to the slaveholding class and a way for enslaved and free people to continue to practice African customs.
+The enslaved combined cultural elements from the Indigenous peoples of the Caribbean and fused it with their cultures from West Africa and other West Indian practices that created carnival traditions in the islands.
+Over the years, characters would rise and drop in popularity, and by the late 20th century many became overshadowed by more modern, "bikini and bead," costumes.
+Carnival for Trinidadians and Tobagonians is a time for rebirth, healing, and transformation.

 The following is a list of some of the traditional characters, which symbolize the origins of the Trinidad and Tobago Carnival, and their costumes.

 African Mas

 When this masquerade first came about, the costume was composed of rags and the masqueraders would hold spears as props in order to create the image of an "uncivilized Africa" However, a Carnival bandleader, George Bailey, created decorative costumes that portrayed a much brighter depiction of African beauty.

 This mas is no longer common in Trinidad Carnival.

 Baby Doll

 This character is meant to be a parody of a mother who has a bastard child.
 The main components of this costume are a pleated dress, a bonnet, and most importantly, a doll.
 Masqueraders would walk up to men on the streets and accuse them of being the father of the child.
 Usually, the masquerader will continue to embarrass said man until they give her or him some money.
 Although this costume is mostly portrayed by young women, men will sometimes combine this costume with a high-pitched voice for comedic effect.

+During carnival, "They roam the streets during Carnival, accusing male spectators of being their child’s father and demanding immediate child support.
+Often, the masquerader refuses to leave, becoming louder and more insistent until the alleged father responds with a few dollars."
+The Baby Doll characters’ performance depicts the sexual exploitation and struggles faced by women.
+Overseers coerced women into sexual acts, and the law offered them no protection.